patrykpilek/beginners-master-cms-php/README.md

 ### Object-Oriented Programming PHP Introduction

 - [x] what are classes and how to define them in PHP
-- [ ] What are method and how to create them
+- [x] what are method and how to create them
 - [ ] hwo to instantiate a class
 - [ ] adding properties to our class
 - [ ] class inheritance